netmastan/zabbix-docker/README.md

 Login to container  then run the following command

 To add Host - 'ansible-playbook add_host.yml'
-To download Template - 'ansible-playbook download_template.yml' ( the template will in / d)
+To download Template - 'ansible-playbook download_template.yml' ( the template will in '/' directory)